sofblocks/sofblocks.github.io/_posts/blog/2022-09-26-powershell.md

 ## Getting started with Azure PowerShell
 ### Installing the powershell module.

-Now that we know some basic commands and useful shortcut keys, let get our hands dirty.
-First we shall start by installing the Azure module.
+Now that we know some basic commands and useful shortcut keys, let's get our hands dirty.
+First we shall start by installing one of Microsoft's powershell modules for managing Azure Active Directory.
+The modules are MsOnline, AzureAD and Az PowerShell.
+- **Msonline** – This is the Original and first PowerShell module release that allowed Azure AD management using PowerShell.
+- **AzureAD** – The second released and recommended module, run only on Windows.
+- **Az PowerShell** – Run on all platforms (PowerShell 7) however it is missing many options and doesn’t allow full management of Azure AD.

+So today we shall be working with **Az Powershell** module.
+Run the command below to install the module.

 ```powershell
 > Install-Module -Name Az -Force
 ```